DoctorKhan/Manual-Override-Book/output/final/Manual_Override_Complete_Book.md

 The investigation was about to reveal her true mission.

+# Chapter 13: Conscious Evolution

-# Chapter 13: The Conscious Evolution
+### Chapter 13: The Conscious Evolution

 Sarah had completed her journey from unconscious automation to conscious mastery.
 She understood the cosmic rhythm, could navigate with the Four Freedoms, had developed through the Four Stages, and grasped the technical interface of consciousness itself.
 But one final question remained—the most important one of all.